MafazAhsan/NYTimesMostPopularArticles/README.md

 A clean architecture based android application to fetch most popular articles from NY Times.
 It uses webview to display a particular article when user selects it from the list.
-Programming code is written Kotlin with all the best software development practices
+Programming code is written Kotlin with the best software development practices